Gynaecology is the branch of Medicine that looks after women’s reproductive organ and health.

 This is a minor surgery mostly performed for investigation of abnormal uterine bleeding.
 Traditionally this was done under general anaesthesia.
-Nowadays more and more of these procedures are being performed as an outpatient with the patient being awake.
+Nowadays more and more of these procedures are being performed as an outpatient under local anaesthesia with the patient being awake.
 It is very well tolerated.
-Patient can avail of this service at the one stop ambulatory clinic in Connolly Hospital.

 Surgery for Heavy Period

 Most cases of heavy period can be treated with hormonal and non hormonal medication or levonorgestrel intrauterine device.
 In other cases there is a clear cause such as a polyp or fibroid which can be surgically removed.
 In some cases, especially when medication fails, some women may opt to have endometrial ablation (burning of the lining of the womb) or hysterectomy (removal of the womb).